 Why do we shave heads?

-Because in 2009, a then 10 year old Jack Skowronnek, serendipitously read a book that would forever change his life.
-A book he checked out from the school library, Drums Girls and Dangerous Pie by Jordan Sonnenblick, has led to a community movement elevating awareness of the plight of pediatric cancer patients and simultaneously has raised over $130,000 to date.
+In 2009, a then 10 year-old Jack Skowronnek, serendipitously read a book that would forever change his life.
+A book he checked out from the school library, Drums Girls and Dangerous Pie by Jordan Sonnenblick, has led to a community movement elevating awareness of the plight of pediatric cancer patients and, simultaneously, has raised over $175,000 to date.